-The Gender and Women Studies program does not shy away from uncomfortable topics, especially when open talk about those subjects has the potential to change lives and open minds.
+The Gender & Women Studies program does not shy away from uncomfortable topics, especially when open talk about those subjects has the potential to change lives and open minds.

 When Rev. Dr. Emilie Townes, Professor of African-American religion and theology at Yale Divinity School, talked on campus about homosexuality in black churches, one male student in the large crowd announced aloud for the first time that he is gay.